A Few Words of Advice...Borrow only if absolutely necessary.

-Federal Direct Loans: Direct Loans are low-interest loans for students to help pay for the cost of a student's education after high school.
+Federal Direct Loans are low-interest loans for students to help pay for the cost of a student's education after high school.
 The lender is the U.S. Department of Education, though most of the contact will be with your loan servicer.
-A loan origination fee of 1.05% will be deducted from each loan received during the academic year.

-The maximum eligibility for grade level 1 (freshmen 0 - 29 college units) is $3,500 per academic year, and the maximum eligibility for grade level 2 (sophomores 30 college units or more) is $4,500 per academic year.
+The maximum eligibility for grade level 1 (freshmen 0-29 college units) is $3,500 per academic year, maximum eligibility for grade level 2 (sophomores 30 college units or more) is $4,500 per academic year, and the maximum eligibility for grade level 3 or 4 (juniors/seniors 60+ college units or more) is $5,500 per academic year.
 Students receiving loan funds for one semester at MiraCosta in order to complete their educational program may receive prorated amounts.

 You will not be required to make principal payments while you are in school at least half-time.
 Six months after leaving school, dropping below half-time or graduating, you will begin to make regular monthly payments on both the principal (the amount you borrowed) and the interest (the amount charged to you for borrowing the money).
 Depending upon the total amount you borrowed, it may take up to ten years to repay your loan(s).

 Apply for a Direct Loan at MiraCosta College